 Non-current biological assets comprised mainly livestock and permanent grasses.
-Non-current biological assets decreased by approximately \$0.2 million as at 31 December 2021 mainly due to the decrease in fair value of livestock due to an increase in management herd costs.
+Non-current biological assets increased by approximately \$3.2 million as at 31 December 2022 mainly due to the increase in fair value of livestock due to an increase in milk price and length of lactation period.